 Which is The Best For branding?

 Branding means advertising your company in a way that makes it stand out from amongst the tens, or even hundreds of your competitors.
-You wouldn’t want your website looking like any other site out there.
+You wouldn’t want your website to look like any other site out there.

 I’m on WordPress.com.
 How Do I Migrate to WordPress.org?